 5 Psychological Tactics Marketers Use to Influence Consumer Behavior

-Look at these five quick and easy techniques marketers can use to pull psychology into understanding consumer behavior.
+Five quick and easy techniques marketers can use psychology to understanding consumer behavior.

 5 Psychology Studies on Pricing

-A deep dive into five studies that marketers, small business owners and entrepreneurs can use to have a better understanding of pricing products and services.
+A really intricate look into five studies that marketers, small business owners, and entrepreneurs can use to have a better understanding of pricing products and services.

 4 Ways to Influence People’s Actions

-An interesting look at how marketers can look at using merchandising, mindset, messaging and promotions to influence buying behaviors.
+An interesting piece showing how marketers can look at using merchandising, mindset, messaging and promotions to influence buying behaviors.

 12 Facts About the Human Brain That Will Make Your Marketing More Successful